wumm-project/wumm-project.github.io/SIM.md

 A first draft of a Project Outline was attached to a mail on the mailing list on 12 December 2019.

-There will be an onsite meeting at INSA Strasbourg (Denis Cavallucci) on 16./17.
-December 2019.
+There will be an onsite meeting at INSA Strasbourg (Denis Cavallucci) on 16/17 December 2019.
+See my report about that meeting on the mailing list on 23 December 2019.

 ### Eligible Costs (see p.
 138-141 in the Programme Guide)